sebastiw/github_to_jira/README.md

            { "github-login": "jira-username", "sebastiw": "sebastiw@jira.com" }

    -s <JSON>:
-       JSON-file to map Github states to Jira Statuses; the Github state is the key, and the Jira status is the value.
+       JSON-file to map Github statuses to Jira statuses; the Github status is the key, and the Jira status is the value.
        Beware, if no key is found for a value, then the value will be used as is.
-Meaning: if not mapping is made, then the Github state name will be used.
+Meaning: if not mapping is made, then the Github status will be used.

        Example:
-           { "github-state": "jira-status", "closed": "done" }
+           { "github-status": "jira-status", "CLOSED": "Done" }

-  -c:
+   -p <GITHUB PROJECT NAME>:
-       Instead of fetching Github issues with state OPEN, fetch issues with state=CLOSED
+       Github project name to map statuses from.
+Used in conjunction with '-s'.
-       Not recommended.
+       If the Github project is not found in the issue, the Github state (OPEN, CLOSED) will be used instead.
 ```